lingui/js-lingui/docs/ref/react.rst

    :prop string|string[] locales: List of locales used for date/number formatting.
 Defaults to active language.
    :prop object catalogs: Message catalogs
    :prop React.Element|React.Class|string defaultRender: Default element to render translation
+   :prop string|Function missing: Custom message to be returned when translation is missing

 ``defaultRender`` has the same meaning as ``render`` in other i18n components. :ref:`Rendering of translations <rendering-translations>` is explained